-Audit and Performance Review Committee Meeting Frequency 4 per year To monitor, and report to the Authority on, the performance of the Service against: The standards set by Government, including the National Fire and Rescue Framework and the Authority.
+Audit and Performance Review Committee 4 per year To monitor, and report to the Authority on, the performance of the Service against: The standards set by Government, including the National Fire and Rescue Framework and the Authority.
 The Authority's Code of Governance in terms of implementation and compliance.
-2) To develop and review the Authority's Business Management Framework, incorporating the Risk Management, Performance Management and Project Management frameworks, and to monitor the performance of the Authority against them.
-3) To oversee the work of Internal Audit and consider its findings.
-4) To oversee the work in respect of improvement planning and the Service's involvement in partnerships.
-5) To oversee the work in respect of specific service improvement reviews and associated improvement plans.
-6) To approve the final accounts.
-7)To consider the External Auditors' Management Letter, Audit Plan and any consequent reports and to report to the Authority on any action it considers necessary to take as a consequence of those issues.
-8)To monitor the exercise of delegated powers by officers.
-9)To develop and review the Authority Members' development programme.
-10) To oversee the production of the Authority's Annual Governance Statement and to make recommendations thereon to the Authority.
-11) To ensure effective scrutiny of the Treasury Management Strategy and Policies (as required by the CIPFA Code of Practice on Treasury Management).
-12) To carry out the Authority's standards functions, with a sub-committee of the Committee being responsible for standards and standards complaint handling issues.
+To develop and review the Authority's Business Management Framework, incorporating the Risk Management, Performance Management and Project Management frameworks, and to monitor the performance of the Authority against them.
+To oversee the work of Internal Audit and consider its findings.
+To oversee the work in respect of improvement planning and the Service's involvement in partnerships.
+To oversee the work in respect of specific service improvement reviews and associated improvement plans.
+To consider the External Auditors' Management Letter, Audit Plan and any consequent reports and to report to the Authority on any action it considers necessary to take as a consequence of those issues.
+To oversee the production of the Authority's Annual Governance Statement and to make recommendations thereon to the Authority.
+To ensure effective scrutiny of the Treasury Management Strategy and Policies (as required by the CIPFA Code of Practice on Treasury Management).
+To carry out the Authority's standards functions, with a sub-committee of the Committee being responsible for standards and standards complaint handling issues.
 Standards Sub- Committee 2 per year To be responsible for standards and standards complaint handling issues.
 To have a role in relation to issues raised by or in relation to persistent and/or vexatious complainants.
 To grant dispensations to Members and Co-opted Members under the Local Ethical Framework, after consultation with the Independent Person.
 (Power to grant dispensations has been delegated to the Monitoring Officer, after consultation with the Independent Person, where the timescales are such that a Standards Sub-Committee meeting cannot be convened and where the Monitoring Officer has consulted every available Member of the Standards Sub-Committee, all of whom consent to the granting of the dispensation.)
 Pensions Board 1 per year The purpose of the Board is to assist North Yorkshire Fire and Rescue Authority in its role as a scheme manager of the Fire Fighters Pension Scheme.
 Such assistance is to: a) secure compliance with the Regulations, any other legislation relating to the governance and administration of the Scheme, and requirements imposed by the Pensions Regulator in relation to the Scheme and; b) ensure the effective and efficient governance and administration of the Scheme.
 Appeals Committee Ad hoc To hear and determine appeals against the decision of officers, where provision exists for appeals to a Member level body, in respect of:- a) dismissals; b) individual grievances (Principal Officers only); c) awards under the Firefighters' Pension Scheme.